Preserving Falmouth's Heritage The Falmouth Historical Society

 be added soon!

-Since its opening, many projects have been completed to enhance the Museum, namely: a handicapped accessible ramp, a rest room, herb garden, tree plantings, and a new roof.
+Since its opening, many projects have been completed to enhance the Museum, namely: a handicapped accessible ramp, a rest room, garden and tree plantings, and a new roof.
 In late 2011, we built a new barn to house many of our larger artifacts, particularly the 1924 REO fire truck, and a Falmouth-built milk wagon from the late 1800's.
 The barn was dedicated on June 23, 2012.
 Our thanks to the Davis Family Foundation for their grant making the barn possible.

 Genealogical Research